 About Me

-Typically, I find interdisciplinary projects involving both statistical methodology development and tangible applications to be the most interesting research problems.
-Take a look at my Portfolio and CV to learn a little more about my academic and professional experiences.
+For more about my academic and professional experiences, please see my Portfolio and CV.
 I am always looking for interesting collaborations so if you have a project in mind, please do feel free to reach out!

 A Little About Me Personally

-Outside of my work, I like to hike and bike in the summer, skate in the winter, and play squash year-round.
-I’m also into baking, tennis, board games, and really enjoy a good book.
+Outside of my work, I like to ice skate, play squash, run, bake, and really enjoy a good book.

 Thanks for reading!